In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 A number between 0 and 100 which is assigned by a doctor to describe a patient's ability to function, as measured by the performance of common tasks.

 Groups of people who are disproportionately affected by HIV or who are particularly vulnerable to HIV infection.
-Depending on the context, may include men who have sex with men, people who inject drugs, sex workers, adolescent girls, prisoners and migrants.
+Depending on the context, may include men who have sex with men, transgender people, sex workers, people who inject drugs, adolescent girls, prisoners and migrants.

 Stone-like lumps that develop in the kidneys.
 Made up of crystals which form as the kidneys clear waste products from the blood.